 14.2 The SLS Constitution used in any disciplinary or judicial proceeding shall be the constitution that is current at the time that the incident or incidents took place, additionally; it shall be the constitution that is current at the time that the last incident of all incidents under review took place.

-BY-LAW 15 UNBECOMING CONDUCT
+BY-LAW 15 UNBECOMING CONDUCT (at meetings)

 15.1 Any Officer or Delegate guilty of objectionable language or unbecoming conduct at any SLSS meeting, may be called upon by the Chairman of the meeting to retract and apologise for same, or may be dealt with as SLSS thinks fit.
 Such Officer or Delegate shall, if required by the meeting, retire whilst his conduct is being discussed.